cesarguerrero1/GameJam2021/README.md

 Additionally, there are chances where the upper half of the partner may become disjoined from their bottom half which will neccessitate the other half running back to pickup their partner.

+UPDATE - 9 minutes before game is due

+I ran out of time!
+Core gameplay is there but missed all of the cool details.
+Next time!